 For more detailed information please review our Candidate Information Guide.

 You will provide information on the application about this, as well as if your application is randomly chosen for audit you would need to provide supporting documentation (e.g. copies of transcripts and/or certificates showing that you have a passing grade in each of the 14 health science subjects).
 Please note that IBLCE reseves the right to audit any candidate application.
 Review the Health Sciences Education Guide for details.

 If you are able to provide documentation that you are authorised by a governmental authority to practice as a clinical health professional, you will be considered to have fulfilled the Health Sciences Education requirements.
 Any health care professional from the Recognised Health Professionals list, be it a nurse, doctor, etc. must provide these documents too if audited.

 IBLCE does not require, recommend or endorse any particular course.
-Some candidates take courses that are approved by the Lactation Education Accreditation and Approval Review Committee (LEAARC) and others complete courses that have been awarded Continuing Education Recognition Points.
-In addition, you may use lactation specific education that is provided by health professional education approval boards and/or lactation specific education offered by your employer or volunteer organization.
-Lactation specific Education that covers the disciplines and chronological periods listed on the Detailed Content Outline may be used to meet the lactation specific education requirement.
+You may wish to contact independent professional associations for information.
+Lactation specific education that covers the disciplines and chronological periods listed on IBCLC Detailed Content Outline may be used to meet the Lactation Specific Education requirements.
 This education may be offered in the classroom or through distance learning such as online courses and independent study modules.

 Please note that self-study is important but it is not able to be counted toward meeting the required lactation specific education.

 The application form will ask you to verify that you have met this requirement.
-You should retain copies of certificates that prove your attendance at each of the courses you completed, as IBLCE does randomly audit applications.
+You should retain copies of certificates that prove your attendance at each of the courses you completed, as IBLCE does randomly audit applications and reserves the right to audit any candidate application.

-IBLCE has provided 3 ways that candidates, health care professionals or non-health professionals, can obtain the required clinical practice in lactation and breastfeeding care:
+IBLCE provides 3 ways that candidates, health care professionals or non-health professionals, can obtain the required clinical practice in lactation and breastfeeding care:

 Please note that personal experience breastfeeding your own children and experience helping family members and friends cannot be used to qualify for the IBCLC examination.